TomMcKenna1/particle-explosion/README.md

 Any contributions you make are **greatly appreciated**; I try to promptly check all of them!

 If you have a suggestion that would improve this project, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "feature-request".
+You can also simply open an issue with the label "enhancement".
 Don't forget to give the project a star!
 Thanks again.

 1. Fork the project